mach-composer/mach-composer-cli/docs/src/topics/deployment/config/aws.md

 !!! info "Route53 zone"
-    MACH Composer will not create and manage the Route53 zone itself but expects it to be created already as described in the [prerequisites](../../../tutorial/aws/step-4-setup-aws-site.md) section.<br>
+    MACH composer will not create and manage the Route53 zone itself but expects it to be created already as described in the [prerequisites](../../../tutorial/aws/step-4-setup-aws-site.md) section.<br>
     It will try to lookup that zone using the `route53_zone_name` setting.